Nepherhotep/tipsi-sync-c-sharp-sample/README.md

       new Dictionary<string, object>
           {
               // all fields described here https://github.com/Nepherhotep/tipsi-sync-c-sharp-sample/wiki/API-Description#base-inventory-struct
-              { "external_id", 220010 },  // external_id, which will be used to lookup inventory item
+              { TipsiClient.ExternalId, 220010 },  // external_id, which will be used to lookup inventory item
               { "barcodes": ["22-0010", "22-0020"] },  // you can specify alternate barcodes here, will override existing barcodes
               { "unit_size", "750ml" },  // bottle size in ml (standard bottle - 750ml)
               { "price", 34.4 },  // bottle price